abinit/abinit/doc/tutorial/eph_intro.md

 is slight above (below) the CMB (VBM), let's say ~0.2 eV.
 In metals, only states close the Fermi level are needed to compute superconducting properties with the standard formalism.
-In other words, several EPH calculations in which delta functions are involved require extremely dense BZ meshes to converge but as a matter of fact only a relatively small fraction of the IBZ/BZ compatible with energy and crystalline-momentum convervation is nededed.
+In other words, several EPH calculations in which delta functions are involved require extremely dense BZ meshes to converge but as a matter of fact only a **relatively small fraction of the IBZ/BZ compatible with energy and crystalline-momentum convervation is nededed**.

 At this point a question naturally arises: can we avoid the NSCF computation of $\kk$-points that are supposed to give negligible contribution to the final physical results?
-The answer is yes provided we are able to predict in some easy way and with reasonable accuracy the KS eigenvalues $\ee_\nk$ without actually solving the KS equations.
+The answer is yes provided we are able to predict in some easy way and with reasonable accuracy the KS eigenvalues $\ee_\nk$ **without actually solving the KS equations**.

 The aproach used in the EPH code is based on the star-function interpolation by Shankland-Koelling-Wood Fourier (SKW) with the improvements described in [[cite:Pickett1988]].